 You can get a VA loan with just about any lender anywhere, right?

-Yes, many mortgage lenders offer VA loans, but they don’t specialize in the loan type.
+Possibly.
+But some VA lenders are better than others.
+Many mortgage lenders offer VA loans, but they don’t specialize in the loan type.

 For that reason, we’ve compiled this list of the best VA loan companies and/or lenders available in the marketplace.
 We’ve selected them based on their specialization in VA loans, as well as – in some cases – other financial services they provide.